karlospn/how-to-update-an-azure-api-mgmt-api-that-uses-a-remote-openapi-using-terraform/README.md

 # **Diagram**

-This repository a set of Terraform files that creates the following components.
+This repository contains a set of Terraform files that creates the following components.

 - An Azure Container Registry to host the application's images.
 - An Azure Container Apps Environment to host the applications.